Miami Beach On High Alert As Another Long Spring Break Weekend To Start

-MIAMI (CBSMiami) – Wednesday night, South Beach was once again relatively calm.
-But another long spring break weekend begins Thursday, and the city is on alert.
+MIAMI (CBSMiami) – Another long spring break weekend began Thursday and Miami Beach is on alert.

-“What we are experiencing this year is not your typical spring break,” said Miami Beach Commissioner Steven Meiner, talking about what many are calling chaos on the South Beach.READ MORE: First-Of-Its-Kind Study Looks At Most Common Neurological Symptoms In COVID Long Haulers
+“What we are experiencing this year is not your typical spring break,” said Miami Beach Commissioner Steven Meiner, talking about what many are calling chaos on the South Beach.READ MORE: Taste Of The Town: Cerveceria La Tropical Serving Up Craft Beer and A Taste Of Old Cuba In Wynwood

 CBS4 was able to get surveillance video from South Beach Liquor, which captured last Monday’s shooting that unfortunately resulted in the victim’s death.